alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 * Click on the "Cancel" button to go back to the email domain list;
 * Click on the "Verify" link next to your new domain, and confirm when the prompt appears;
 * Refresh the page after 20 sec.
-If the status of your domain is still "To Be Verified", click on the "Configure" link and check with step is still in the "To Be Verified" status, fix your domain configuration and re-do the previous step ("Verify" link).
+If the status of your domain is still "To Be Verified", click on the "Configure" link and check which step is still in the "To Be Verified" status, fix your domain configuration and re-do the previous step ("Verify" link).
 Sometime the verification step is a bit slow and you need to retry several times.
   When the email domain status is "Verification successful", you can continue to the next step;
 * Click on the "Sender Addresses" item on the left menu;